matias-ceau/scripts/docs/index.md

 - [transform_symlink.sh](scripts/transform_symlink.sh.md) -- *Convert symbolic links to copies of their targets.*
 - [try_the_bat_suit.sh](scripts/try_the_bat_suit.sh.md) -- *Dynamic file previewer using `bat` and `fzf` for code files with syntax highlighting.*
 - [tui-gpt.py](scripts/tui-gpt.py.md) -- *A terminal-based GPT chat interface resembling 'Mother' from the Aliens movies.*
+- [ugc-python.py](scripts/ugc-python.py.md) -- *Extracts movie titles from a specific HTML structure using Beautiful Soup.*
 - [update_birthdays.sh](scripts/update_birthdays.sh.md) -- *Updates a CSV file with the creation dates of files in a directory.*
 - [update_env.xsh](scripts/update_env.xsh.md) -- *Updates the `.env` file for storing API keys from environment variables*
 - [utils_update_symlinks.sh](scripts/utils_update_symlinks.sh.md) -- *Script to create symlinks in `~/.local/bin` and manage old/broken ones.*
+- [utopia.sh](scripts/utopia.sh.md) -- *Fetches film data from the Utopia Cinema Bordeaux website and saves it locally.*
 - [vimwiki.sh](scripts/vimwiki.sh.md) -- *Open a note in vim with fzf*
 - [vox.py](scripts/vox.py.md) -- *A script to list and describe Vox amplifier settings and modes.*
 - [wallpaper.sh](scripts/wallpaper.sh.md) -- *Script to manage and change wallpapers from a list*
+- [wrapper.sh](scripts/wrapper.sh.md) -- *A simple script to execute a command and log its execution with a timestamp.*
 - [you_are_not_documented.sh](scripts/you_are_not_documented.sh.md) -- *Identify scripts lacking inline documentation markers*